Shotgun assembly of random graphs: Reconstruction from r -neighbourhoods, r >= 3

 \section{Reconstruction from \texorpdfstring{$r$}{r}-neighbourhoods, \texorpdfstring{$r\geq 3$}{r >= 3}}

-In this section we use a series of lemmas to prove Theorem \ref{thm:r=3} and Theorem \ref{thm:r>3}, but we delay proving the lemmas until the later sections.
+In this section we use a series of lemmas to prove \Cref{thm:r=3} and \Cref{thm:r>3}, but we delay proving the more complicated lemmas until the later sections.
 Both of these proofs employ different arguments for different ranges of $p$, although the proofs of parts (i) and (ii) are very similar in both cases.

 We start by recording some simple facts about the structure of random graphs.